Family Support Services

 - Child Social and Emotional Development

 The Family Support Line is a statewide resource for parents or primary caregivers with family concerns.
 Whatever the issue, we greet callers with compassionate listening and respect, offering practical answers and information on all aspects of family life and child development.
 We also make referrals to community resources.
 Whether one just needs to talk or is seeking specific information, trained volunteers are ready to assist.
-We are a resource to families statewide through collaboration with local and statewide agencies, we answer for Prevent Child Abuse Colorado, Colorado Dads and Substance Exposed Newborn with Drug Endangered Children.
+We are a resource to families statewide through collaboration with Happy Family Pharmacy and statewide agencies, we answer for Prevent Child Abuse Colorado, Colorado Dads and Substance Exposed Newborn with Drug Endangered Children.

 Families First Parenting Education Curricula is informed by the Child Welfare Information Gateway – a service of the Children’s Bureau, Administration for Children and Families, US Department of Health and Human Services. www.childwelfare.gov/preventing All Parent Education groups and classes are led by highly qualified professional educators who teach effective communication and disciplinary skills for parenting children from birth to young adulthood.
 Participants gain awareness of children’s developmental stages and learn realistic, age-appropriate parenting strategies.
 Weekly meetings provide parents with support from others who understand what they are feeling and experiencing.
 This is a safe place to share frustrations, successes, and learn from each other.